Lurkars/ghs-server/README.md

 A public server will accept any **Game Code** and create a game for it.
 The **Game Code** is therefore more of an identifier for a single game than a password protection.
 To make a public server, edit the `application.properties` file in the GHS server configuration folder `<your-home-folder>/.ghs` and add the following line: `ghs-server.public=true`.

+### Forced client ping

+Edit the `application.properties` file in the GHS server configuration folder `<your-home-folder>/.ghs` and add the following line: `ghs-server.ping=<value in seconds>` to enable a forced ping on all clients to the server.
+This can keep the connection alive in some cases, where you experience regular disconnects.

 ### Enable SSL

 If you want to connect to the server from a client using HTTPS (NOTE: this is not the case if you run your own client locally!), the websocket connection will be upgraded to wss by any modern browser.
 Therefore, connecting to a server on the local network is only possible if SSL is enabled.
 A self-signed certificate is already included (yes, including a hardcoded password visible to everyone).
 So to easily enable SSL, just edit the `application.properties` file in the GHS server configuration folder `<your-home-folder>/.ghs` and add the following line: `server.ssl.enabled=true`.
 As a self-signed certificate is used, it is untrusted by all modern browsers.
 To connect, just type `https://{your-ip}:{server-port}` (`https://localhost:8080` with default values) and accept the security warnings.
 You should then be able to connect using SSL.
 (This must be done for each client).